QuickBooks can hold your GL. It cannot split a workover across four working interests at 2am

 How to choose a developer in Bakersfield

 Demand domain fluency upfront: a candidate who cannot walk a whiteboard through ticket-to-JIB-to-GL should not get a second meeting.
 Insist your CPA reviews the posting architecture before build, and that your controller co-owns rule definition workshops, this system encodes their knowledge, not replaces it.
 Require a review queue between automation and ledger, immutable audit trails, and a data model document your next vendor could inherit.
-Adjacent scoping matters: ingestion should align with your ERP (Enterprise Resource Planning) plans, ticket flow with field service management software, and reporting ambitions with business intelligence dashboards so you build each capability exactly once.
+Adjacent scoping matters: ingestion should align with your ERP (Enterprise Resource Planning) plans, ticket flow with field service management software, and reporting ambitions with business intelligence (BI) dashboards so you build each capability exactly once.

 - JIB statements generate from allocated actuals with drill-down backup, turning partner disputes into a link instead of a week